casefoundation/IIRMa/Readme.md

 to present financial data from a wide variety of fields to show the breadth, depth and the interconnections at the heart of multiple financial transactions in a graphically engaging format.
-As with all open source projects, it can be adjusted and modified widely, but the Mapper is ideally designed to bring greater accessibility and transparency to financial data where relationships are not easily seen and where that visualization can highlight or reveal relationships.
+As with all open source projects, it can be adjusted and modified widely, but IIRMa is ideally designed to bring greater accessibility and transparency to financial data where relationships are not easily seen and where that visualization can highlight or reveal relationships.